hhvm/user-documentation/guides/hhvm/98-FAQ/01-faq.md

-This will contain some helpful hints and frequently asked questions re: HHVM.
-This is a living document and may be molded into something more user-interactive in the future.
+This contains some helpful hints and frequently asked questions about HHVM.

 ## General